omznc/slashy/README.md

 ## Notes
 You might notice a python branch.
 That's the old version of this bot and it's no longer maintained.
 I'm keeping it there for archival purposes.

+Ephemeral means that the reply can only be seen by the person who originally ran the command.